 Our emails contain a ton of personal information and can potentially reveal a lot about us!
-From love letters, job applications, account confirmation, medical bills, and whatnot, email inboxes are just brimming with hot tea waiting to be spilled.
+From love letters, job applications, account confirmations, medical bills, and whatnot, email inboxes are just brimming with hot tea waiting to be spilled.
 Fortunately, there are several methods for sending anonymous emails, such as VPNs, anonymous email providers, and a lot more.
-But for starters, best shed light on the amount of information you give up when sending an email.
+But for starters, it best sheds light on the amount of information you give up when sending an email.

 Why Has It Become Essential to Send Anonymous Emails?

 Anonymity over emails remains to be a long-standing problem.
 Despite all the modern means of communication, emails are not going extinct anytime soon.
 The reason is probably their significant role in connecting the world.